 (Adopted 1/1/1999; Renum.
 7/1/2001; Rev. & Renum.
 1/1/2002; Renum.
-1/1/2006; Rev. 1/1/2015; Rev. 1/1/2018; Rev. 1/1/2019; Rev. 1/1/2021; Rev. 1/1/2022)
+1/1/2006; Rev. 1/1/2015; Rev. 1/1/2018; Rev. 1/1/2019; Rev. 1/1/2021; Rev. 1/1/2022; Rev. 1/1/2025)

-Disclosure of Information Regarding HHSA-CWS Clients Receiving Voluntary Services
+Disclosure of Information Regarding HHSA-CFWB Clients Receiving Voluntary Services or Court-Ordered Services

-The HHSA-CWS may share certain information from its files regarding children and families who are receiving voluntary case services from the HHSA-CWS, including but not limited to information concerning health care, mental health services, educational services, social services, or wraparound services provided to the child and/or family.
+The HHSA-CFWB may share certain information or documents from the juvenile case files regarding children and families who are receiving voluntary or court-ordered case services from the HHSA-CFWB, including but not limited to information concerning health care, mental health services, educational services, social services, or wraparound services provided to the child and/or family.
 This information may be shared only with individuals or organizations providing ongoing health care, mental health services, educational services, or social services to the child and/or family in order to protect and promote the child's physical and emotional well-being.
 The information described in this rule may be exchanged only when such disclosure is necessary to better serve the needs of the child and/or family and must be kept in a confidential manner by the provider unless otherwise authorized by law or ordered by the court.
+This rule shall not be used in a manner that is inconsistent with federal or state law regarding the sharing of protected information.

-(Adopted 1/1/2008; Rev. 1/1/2022)
+(Adopted 1/1/2008; Rev. 1/1/2022; Rev. 1/1/2025)